 I very much admire Warren Buffett, both as a man and an investor, so don’t take my Biblical allusion too seriously.

 Nevertheless, it’s remarkable how little credit you’ll find given to the way Buffett’s early partnerships turbo-charged his wealth, sowing the seeds for him to become the world’s intermittently richest man.

-Most pundits would rather focus on how Warren Buffett got rich investing in Coca-Cola – and you can too! – or else how Buffett is really a businessman disguised as a stock trader, and so you shouldn’t bother.
+Most pundits have preferred to focus on how Warren Buffett got rich investing in Coca-Cola (and you can too!) or else how Buffett is really a businessman disguised as a stock trader, so you shouldn’t bother.

 But the truth of how Buffett got rich lies somewhere in between.

 That’s a bit like dropping the Wright Brothers from the history of flight, or omitting Bilbo Baggins from The Lord of the Rings.